Emergency Dentistry in Loxahatchee, FL

 - It may feel stressful, scary, and even overwhelming

-Your first response may be to panic; however, you can rest assured knowing that your Groves Dental Care team in 33470 is here to help!
+Your first response may be to panic; however, you can rest assured knowing that your Groves Dental Care team is here to help!

-Loxahatchee dentist Dr. Anis Elkhechen makes every effort to accommodate emergency patients with same-day dentistry when needed, and with our convenient morning, evening, and Friday appointments, we will get you feeling comfortable as soon as possible.
+West Palm Beach emergency dentist, Dr. Anis Elkhechen, DMD makes every effort to accommodate patients with same day dental care whenever needed.
+With our convenient morning, evening, and Friday appointments, we will get you feeling comfortable as soon as possible.

 Don’t ever hesitate to call us at (561) 328-9050.
 We’d rather hear your concerns and determine that your situation is not an emergency than to find out later that you had a serious situation and were worried about “bothering” us!

-- A broken or lost restoration: Unfortunately, dental restorations don’t last forever.
-If you find yourself with one that is broken or lost, it will need to be replaced or repaired to protect the integrity of your tooth.
+- A broken restoration: Unfortunately, dental restorations don’t last forever.
+If you find yourself with one that is broken or lost, it will need to be replaced or repaired to protect your tooth's integrity.
 Contact Groves Dental Care right away.

 - Soft tissue injuries: Trauma to your gums, tongue, cheek, or other soft tissue may cause a lot of bleeding.
 Use light pressure and a cold compress to stop the bleeding and contact our office for further instructions.

-- Chipped or broken teeth: If your tooth breaks, there are a number of options Dr. Elkhechen may recommend to repair it.
+- Chipped or broken teeth: If your tooth breaks, there are several options Dr. Elkhechen may recommend to repair it.
 Gather the pieces of your tooth and bring them to our office as soon as possible.
-It’s smart to smooth out even small chips in order to avoid irritating your tongue or soft tissues.
+It’s smart to smooth out even small chips to avoid irritating your tongue or soft tissues.

 - A knocked-out tooth: When this situation occurs, you must act quickly.
 We have the best chance of saving your tooth the faster we can treat it.
 If possible, place your tooth back in its socket to transport it; otherwise, use milk to keep the cells moist and alive.

-Contact Our Office for Emergencies in the Wellington Area
+Contact Our Dental Office for Emergencies in the West Palm Beach Area

-Even if you are not sure whether what you’re experiencing is a dental emergency, we encourage you to call us.
-If you don’t need immediate attention, we can often assess your situation over the phone and even give instructions for how to handle your condition in certain cases.
+Even if you are not sure what you’re experiencing is a dental emergency, we encourage you to call us.
+If you don’t need immediate attention, we can often assess your situation over the phone and even give instructions on how to handle your condition in certain cases.